tomchristie/webdriverplus/docs/filtering.rst

 exclude(*selector*)
 -------------------

-Filters the ``WebElementSet`` to only include elements that do not match the selector.
+Filters a ``WebElementSet`` to only include elements that do not match the selector.

 .. code-block:: python